 Some time ago, I saw some Perpetual Writing Advice Giver actually tweet that if you’re a writer promoting your work and you don’t have this many (double digit) thousand followers on Twitter, you’re simply not trying hard enough.
 To add insult to offense, said party didn’t even have a half of that “strongly suggested” following.

 Two kids had already been killed down the street from the apartment complex that would one day be the center of media attention when Black Panther Chairman Fred Hampton would be murdered in his bed this same year.
-Teens from the Henry Horner projects had been protesting for months, a little over a year to be exact, for a traffic signal at the corner of local schools and health clinic where two teens had already been killed.
+Teens from the Henry Horner projects had been protesting for months, a little over a year to be exact, for a traffic signal at the corner of local schools and health clinics where two teens had already been killed.
 The city refused.
 In addition, earlier this year, police kicked down the doors of a Panther office, brutally beating and injuring six people and one bystander on Madison Street.

 As you can see, the climate of 1969 Chicago was already heated surrounding citizens and the city.
 Police brutality in Chicago is far from anything new and this year they were on a roll.

-John Soto was an active member in the protest campaigns to get a traffic light installed at the corner, a few blocks from Fred’s Apartment.
-Sadly, John only lived to seventeen, being killed just one day (Oct 5th) after a police raid on a Panther office.
+John Soto was an active member of the protest campaigns to get a traffic light installed at the corner, a few blocks from Fred’s Apartment.
+Sadly, John only lived to seventeen, were killed just one day (Oct 5th) after a police raid on a Panther office.
 According to the reports, John fought with the police before being “accidentally” shot by them.
 The already agitated community grew furious and John’s brother, Michael Soto, returned home from the army to attend his brother’s funeral.
 Five days later, on October 10, 1969, Michael Soto too was shot and killed.
 The black community did not believe in coincidences.

 It was said that Michael was killed because, after being stopped by police, he pulled out a gun, contrary to the account given by witnesses.